letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 Create a new branch
 -------------------

 As shown above, the git workflow starts by creating a new branch to do the development work in.
-This will record all changes to the sourcecode you make, and can be put in as a pull request for ESPEasy.
+This will record all changes to the sourcecode you make, and can be put in as a pull request (explained below) for ESPEasy.

-A new branch is created either by clicking on the 'mega' branch name and selecting the option 'Create new branch...' from the list presented.
+A new branch is created by clicking on the 'mega' branch name and selecting the option 'Create new branch...' from the list presented.
 Then a new braanch name should be typed.
-Naming does have some conventions.
+Branch naming does use some conventions.
 New features are often named like 'feature/purpose-of-the-feature', and bugfixes are usually named like 'bugfix/what-is-to-be-fixed'.
 For the addition of this documentation, I've created a branch named 'feature/how-to-guide-for-new-developers':

 .. image:: VSCode_create_branch.png
     :alt: VSCode create branch